mathemagica/mathemagica.github.io/README.md

 ### Do you run Anne Lewis Strategies?
 No. That's [the other Anne Lewis](http://annelewisllc.com/) who is a different person.
 I am also not Clinton strategist [Ann Frank Lewis](https://en.wikipedia.org/wiki/Ann_Lewis).
 There are many Ann(s) Lewis.
 One day we will have an Ann(e) Lewis conference and officially disambiguate.

-### Will you advise my startup?
-After Trump was elected, lots of tech folks discovered politics, wanted to get involved, and have generated lots of ideas for new tools and apps.
-As a result, I see a boom in political tech projects and startups, and I get about one request a month to advise a startup.
-Unfortunately I have limited time, and want to spend my time on the most leveraged and equitable possible projects, so here is guidance on how to recruit me as an advisor.

-Can you affirm all of these statements?
-- You have done your homework about the state of political organizing, and the current landscape of tools.
-This includes: you are on a few progressive organizing email lists, you have responded to at least one progressive organizing group's call to action, you have done a "high-bar ask" action like canvassing once, you have researched political CRMs and election data sets like the voter file
-- You are committed to [equitable hiring practices](#tech-hiring), understand why this is critical to success and not just doing some marginalized groups a favor, and have a plan to hold yourself accountable to recruiting and advertising your jobs to a population of candidates that is representative of the progressive movement
-- You care not just about ideas but also about execution.
-90% of startups fail, and 50% of large tech projects (at any size company) fail for avoidable execution related reasons.
-You have a plan for project strategy and managing your software team beyond "hire smart people and let them figure it out"
-- You have drafted goals not just for getting your cool idea off the ground, but also goals for reaching some marker of scale, measured in terms of user actions

-If so, [DM me on twitter](https://twitter.com/) and let's chat.

 ### I'm a tech person and I want to help, what can I do?